baka-senpai-lts/the-shell-guide/README.md

 First of all, what is a pipe.
 Pipe is a simple blah-blah-blah, it just puts output of one command into input of other command, that simple.
-So if you ever wanted to concatenate two files and filter only lines containing word "lol", you can do `cat file1 file2 | grep "cat"` and here you go, congratulations, you've achieved your first completely useless pipe, I am proud of you.
+So if you ever wanted to concatenate two files and filter only lines containing word "lol", you can do `cat file1 file2 | grep "lol"` and here you go, congratulations, you've achieved your first completely useless pipe, I am proud of you.

 Now that we've convered pipe, let's talk about redirection.
 It just allows you to redirect output into files or